ImaMapleTree/VentFramework/docs/api.rst

 .. namespace:: VentFramework.RPC.Attributes

-.. type:: public class ModRPCAttribute: Attribute
+.. type:: public class ModRPCAttribute : Attribute

 The ModRPC attribute is the basis for Custom RPCs.
 This attribute can be put over any method (static or non-static), and it'll be automatically picked up by the framework for custom rpc use.